Chicago Real Estate Sellers Frequently Asked Questions

-Shawn Bolger Law has compiled a list of frequently asked questions for Sellers.
+Shawn Bolger Ltd has compiled a list of most frequently asked questions from Chicago real estate sellers.
 If this list of questions does not address your specific concern, please contact us, so we can better assist you.

 We are available for a free consultation, in which one of our attorneys will be able to describe the real estate transaction process and the representation services that we provide for our clients.

 Our firm always encourages clients that are selling their property to reach out to our Firm when you list the property.
 We will open a file for your transaction, and we will be available to advise on the Contract terms prior to you signing the contract.

 Most importantly, once you have received an executed contract, you will need to contact our Firm immediately because there are many time-sensitive requirements once you have an executed Contract.

 Please note that this answer depends on whether the buyer is obtaining financing or if it is a cash transaction.

 - Financing transactions typically take about 45- 60 days to close.
 However, it depends on the type of financing.